phyax/Chebsampling/README.md

 A docker container to run our code and plot the output data is available at https://codeocean.com/capsule/0988490/tree/v2, where the enviroment with all the required softwares has been readily set up.

 ## References
-This sampling algorithm and its applications in space plasmas are documented in 'inv_cheb_sampling.pdf', which is being prepared for publication.
+This sampling algorithm and its applications in space plasmas are documented in 'inv_cheb_sampling.pdf', which has been published in Journal of Geophysical Research https://doi.org/10.1029/2021JA030031 (arxiv: https://doi.org/10.48550/arXiv.2202.08203).
 Useful references in developing our software are given in the manuscript.
 In particular, we benefit a lot from the textbook 'Approximation Theory and Approximation Practice' by Nick Trefethen.